This blog contains the most recent articles from this web site.

 Imagine looking down and seeing nothing but ash.

-Of course he wasn’t including Jesus.
+Of course he wasn’t including Yeshua.
 He was challenging us, and himself.

 You know whether you could be more devoted to God.
 You know if you’re only lukewarm.